 Pinehurst Golf Academy’s Eric Alpenfels has a few tips for how to best develop your kid’s interest in golf – and avoiding the mistakes of others

-Charlie Woods blew up Twitter in December, and it’s likely to happen any time he joins dad Tiger on the course, like he did in the PNC Championship.
+Charlie Woods blew up Twitter last December, (and again today!) and it’s likely to happen any time he joins dad Tiger on the course, like he did in the PNC Championship.
 It’s been fun to watch video clips of Charlie’s smooth swing, especially when side-by-side with his dad, but it also got us to thinking – what’s the best way to handle coaching your kids if they have an interest in golf?

 For that, we went to Eric Alpenfels, a Master Golf Professional, a Top 100 Teacher and the Director of the Pinehurst Golf Academy, which every summer runs a series of Parent-Child golf schools.
 Eric has coached kids for decades, and has a few pointers he holds true when it comes to teaching golf to kids.